dilipthelip/ApacheKafka/README.md

 -	Consumer inquires zookeeper about which zookeeper owns which partition.
 -	Once it gets the information it fetches the message from the appropriate partion in the topic which sits on a specific broker in a cluster.

+#### Disadvantages of more partitions:

+-	The more partiotions the greater the zookeeper overhead.
+-	Message ordering can become complex.
+	-	Single partion for global ordering.
+	-	Consumer handling for ordering.
+-	The more partions the longer the leader fail-over time.